-The Jewellery Quarter is formed of a complex tapestry of routes, encompassing major roads, streets, alleyways, and canal footpaths, interwoven through centuries of development.
+The Jewellery Quarter is formed of a complex tapestry of routes, encompassing major roads, streets, alleyways, and canal towpaths, interwoven through centuries of development.

-The local arrangement of routes and open spaces is integral to the experience of the Quarter, controlling how people navigate, interact with, and dwell upon its most special elements.
+The local arrangement of routes and open spaces is integral to the experience of the Jewellery Quarter, controlling how people navigate, interact with, and dwell upon its most special elements.

-The Quarter is burdened by poorly informed development.
+The Jewellery Quarter is burdened by poorly informed development.
 20th century road improvements encircle it, truncating once key links to surrounding areas.
-Access to the canal is poor and many urban blocks are now densely developed, overwriting historic through-routes.
+Access points to the canal are poorly signposted and many urban blocks are now densely developed, overwriting historic through-routes.